 It depends what state you’re in.
 It’s always a good idea to have legal counsel in a transaction.
 And it’s smart to have an attorney review purchase and sales agreements, but it’s not required in every state.
 Less than half of states require an attorney to close or consummate the transaction.
 If yours requires it and you don’t have an attorney, your lender or mortgage broker can recommend one.

 Do I need a real estate agent for a VA loan?

-Must I occupy the property I buy with a VA loan?
+Do I have to live in the property I buy with a VA home loan?